FB150 Folding Exercise Bike

 This bike comes with 8 resistance levels, starting with light resistance for warming up or recovery training.
 Based on the experience of some users, the 8th level isn’t as difficult as you might expect.
 So, it might not be suitable for muscle-burning exercises like that you might get on heavy-duty upright bikes or spin bikes.
 With the belt drive, the pedaling motion is quiet and smooth, without the requirement of added lubrication.

 The flywheel isn’t very heavy, weighing only 3.3 lbs (1.5 kg), so it doesn’t create strong momentum or the kind of aggressive inertia that might be dangerous.
-Keep in mind the bike is bi-directional, so you can also get a workout while pedaling backward, the console continuing to track your distance.
+Keep in mind the bike is bi-directional, so you can also get a workout while pedaling backward, the console continuing to provide feedback on your speed.

 This bike comes with a 3-piece crankset with steel crank arms.
 The pedals are durable with a metallic core and a non-slip surface.
 Because the contain weights, they’ll always be face-up when it comes time for you to use them.
 They also come with straps you can adjust to fit securely around your feet.
 They’re also easily replaceable should they break or if you have any other issues with them.

 As a relatively compact bike, the Xterra FB150 has a narrow Q-factor (the space between pedals).
 The dimensions are not exactly specified, but it is estimated to be between 150-160 mm.
 While using this bike there shouldn’t be any lateral stress on your knees or ankles.

 To track your progress, the Xterra FB150 comes with a basic fitness meter with an LCD display.
-It can help you measure your speed, calories burned, pulse, total distance, and more.
+It can help you measure your speed distance, calories burned, pulse, total distance, and more.

-The Scan function will rotate the fitness metrics as you require, allowing you to monitor whichever metric you like.
+The convenient scan feature will rotate the fitness metrics as you require, allowing you to monitor whichever metric you like.
 To track your pulse, you have to hold the sensors in the handlebars, as the console is not telemetric.